-- 3.1 With the introduction of the Prudential Code, the Council has freedom over capital expenditure so long as it is prudent, affordable and sustainable.
-In order to show it is working within these limits the Council must approve, revise and monitor a range of prudential indicators covering the forthcoming three years. - 3.2 The Council's treasury activities are strictly regulated by statutory requirements (Code on the Investments of Money by Scottish Local Authorities) and a professional code of practice (CIPFA Treasury Management Code of Practice).
+- 3.3 The Council's treasury activities are strictly regulated by statutory requirements (Code on the Investments of Money by Scottish Local Authorities) and a professional code of practice (CIPFA Treasury Management Code of Practice).
 The code requires an annual strategy to be reported to Council in advance of the forthcoming year outlining the expected treasury activity for the forthcoming 3 years.
 A key requirement of this report is to explain both the risks, and the management of the risks, associated with the treasury service.
-Further reports are issued as follows: - (a) Mid-year monitoring report on actual treasury activity during the year including revised indicators where appropriate; and - (b) Year-end report on actual treasury activity for the previous year. - 3.3 Section 56 of the Local Government (Scotland) Act 1973 Act permits local authorities in Scotland to discharge their functions by committees.
+Further reports are issued as follows: - (a) Mid-year monitoring report on actual treasury activity during the year including revised indicators where appropriate; and - (b) Year-end report on actual treasury activity for the previous year. - 3.4 Section 56 of the Local Government (Scotland) Act 1973 Act permits local authorities in Scotland to discharge their functions by committees.
 Exceptions include setting the council tax (s56 (6) (b)) and borrowing money (s56 (6) (d)), which requires the authority, that is full Council, to discharge.
-The Section 56 provisions were extended to require Council to approve the Annual Investment Strategy via the Code on the Investments of Money by Scottish Local Authorities (issued on 1 April 2010) been issued under section 40 of the Local Government in Scotland Act 2003. - 3.4 As a result of Section 56, both the Prudential Indicators and the Treasury Management Strategy (including the Investment Strategy) are required to be approved by full Council before the start of the financial year. - 3.5 The CIPFA Treasury Management Code of Practice requires greater Member scrutiny of the treasury polices, increased Member training and awareness and greater frequency of information. - 3.6 One of the key clauses is that a responsible body is required to ensure effective scrutiny of the treasury management strategy and polices.
-Within West Dunbartonshire Council the body identified to fulfil this role is the Audit Committee. - 3.7 The proposed and draft Prudential Indicators 2018/19 to 2028/29 and Treasury Management Strategy 2019/20 to 2028/29 should be referred to the Audit Committee once approved by Council to ensure further scrutiny takes place.
+The Section 56 provisions were extended to require Council to approve the Annual Investment Strategy via the Code on the Investments of Money by Scottish Local Authorities (issued on 1 April 2010) been issued under section 40 of the Local Government in Scotland Act 2003. - 3.5 As a result of Section 56, both the Prudential Indicators and the Treasury Management Strategy (including the Investment Strategy) are required to be approved by full Council before the start of the financial year.

+- 3.6 The CIPFA Treasury Management Code of Practice requires greater Member scrutiny of the treasury polices, increased Member training and awareness and greater frequency of information. - 3.7 One of the key clauses is that a responsible body is required to ensure effective scrutiny of the treasury management strategy and polices.
+Within West Dunbartonshire Council the body identified to fulfil this role is the Audit Committee. - 3.8 The proposed and draft Prudential Indicators 2019/20 to 2029/30 and Treasury Management Strategy 2020/21 to 2029/30 should be referred to the Audit Committee once approved by Council to ensure further scrutiny takes place. - 3.9 From 25 February 2020 the Public Works Loan Board (PWLB) function has been taken over by HM Treasury.
+The Council's current loan arrangements with PWLB do not change and the process for application of new loans is not anticipated to change.